 A valid PTV School Student ID will be posted to you.

 Victorian Health Care Cards If you are 17 and over and have a Victorian Health Care Card, you can use your Health Care Card as proof of your concession entitlement.
 You do not need to apply for a Victorian Public Transport (VTP) Student Concession Card to travel on concession fares.
 For more information, see Health Care Cards.

-NSW Senior Student Cards Registered Home schooled students 16 years and over are eligible for student concession travel .
+NSW Senior Secondary Student Concession Cards Registered Home schooled students 16 years and over are eligible for student concession travel .

 The following information is required:

 Copy of the child’s home school registration certificate.
 As registration in NSW is only until age 17.
 The concession certificate expires on the student’s 17th Birthday.